 Justification

 Paragraph 180 of the NPPF (2023) requires local authorities to protect sites of geological value, “… in a manner commensurate with their statutory status or identified quality in the development plan”.
-The draft Overarching National Policy Statement for Energy (September 2021) states that development should at the very least aim to avoid significant harm to geological conservation interests including through mitigation and consideration of reasonable alternatives.
+The Overarching National Policy Statement for Energy (November 2023) states that development should at the very least aim to avoid significant harm to geological conservation interests including through mitigation and consideration of reasonable alternatives.

 Areas of geological interest also form a significant part of the industrial landscapes of Sandwell and the wider Black Country.
 They reflect the area’s history of mining and extraction and will often co-exist with, and form part of the setting of, protected / sensitive historic landscapes.
 In many cases they also form an intrinsic part of the green infrastructure network, contributing to landscape and ecological diversity as part of the wider natural environment.
+Geological and historic significance are closely linked elements of Sandwell’s environmental and cultural heritage.
+Geological significance relates to features such as rock strata, landforms, and mineral seams that reveal the area’s natural history and contribute to the character of the Black Country UNESCO Global Geopark.
+Historic significance, as addressed in Policy SHE4, refers to archaeological remains and historic landscapes that record past human activity and cultural development.

+These forms of significance often overlap.
+The borough’s geology has shaped patterns of settlement, building materials, and industrial growth, while many historic and archaeological sites expose or incorporate geological features such as former quarries, mines, and cuttings.
+Likewise, geological landforms frequently define the setting and visual context of heritage assets.

 As part of this strategic network of green infrastructure, geosites should be retained wherever possible and their contribution to GI recognised and considered when development is proposed that would affect the areas they form part of.